The Lowdown On Hormonal Acne And How To Treat It

 How Your Hormones Impact Your Skin

 “Hormonal fluctuations have a very strong impact on the skin in multiple ways,” Dr. Booth tells us.
-As a woman, you’ll probably be familiar with how your skin changes throughout the month.
+As a menstruator, you’ll probably be familiar with how your skin changes throughout the month.
 Most typically, in correlation with your period, and you’ll have probably noticed that before your period or during your period your skin begins to act out.

 Dr. Booth explains the science behind these changes: “With regard to breakouts, it is all about the relationship between testosterone and estrogen.
 While both hormones have positive effects on the skin in isolation, when testosterone dominates estrogen such as during the premenstrual time or in times of hormonal imbalance, sebum is increased as is inflammation, leading to more breakouts.”

-However, it’s not all breakouts, as there is a point of time that your skin clears (hallelujah!).
+However, it’s not all breakouts, as there is a point of time when your skin clears (hallelujah!).
 Dr. Booth says, “The most optimum time for clear skin is when estrogen is at its peak, such as in the pre-ovulatory week, what I call “The Venus Week.”
 During this grouping of days, estrogen reduces pore size and stimulates the microbiome of the skin as well as having positive effects on collagen, elastin, and hyaluronic acid – the elements of glowing skin.
-Testosterone is still quite present; in fact, it also peaks just before ovulation adding lubricity to skin with increased sebum.
+Testosterone is still quite present; in fact, it also peaks just before ovulation, adding lubricity to skin with increased sebum.
 It’s only when the perfect ratio of estrogen dominating testosterone is disturbed that skin is destabilized, resulting in the potential for blemishes.”